-The process for Fineline, Firstcut and Protomold begins when the product developer or engineer uploads one or more 3D CAD models representing the desired part geometry.
+The process for 3D Printing (Fineline), CNC Machining (Firstcut) and Injection Molding (Protomold) begins when the product developer or engineer uploads one or more 3D CAD models representing the desired part geometry.
 Our proprietary software uses complex algorithms to analyze the 3D CAD geometry, analyze its manufacturability and support the creation of an interactive, web-based quotation containing pricing and manufacturability information.
 A link to the quotation is then e-mailed to the product developer or engineer, who can access the quotation, change a variety of order parameters and instantly see the effect on price before finalizing the order.
-For Fineline, the quote is reviewed to ensure the part is able to be built and then scheduled for production.
-For Firstcut, the tool paths are reviewed and routed to our high-speed CNC machining centers for execution.
-In the case of Protomold, our proprietary software supports the creation of the mold design and the tool paths required to manufacture the mold components, which are then routed to our CNC machining centers for execution.
+For 3D Printing (Fineline), the quote is reviewed and then scheduled for production.
+For CNC Machining (Firstcut), the tool paths are then reviewed and routed to our high-speed CNC machining centers for execution.
+In the case of Injection Molding (Protomold), our proprietary software supports the creation of the mold design and the tool paths required to manufacture the mold components, which are then routed to our CNC machining centers for execution.
 Once the mold is assembled, it is placed in one of our injection molding presses to create the required parts.
-For our Fineline product line, we ship parts in a few days from the date of design submission.
-For our Firstcut product line, we ship parts in as little as the same day as the order is received.
-For our Protomold product line, we ship parts in as little as the same day as the order is received.
-For our Protomold product line, we ship parts in as little as one business day from design submission.
+For our CNC Machining (Firstcut) product line, we ship parts as soon as the same day as the order is received.
+For our Injection Molding (Protomold) and 3D Printing (Fineline) product lines, we ship parts in as little as one business day from design submission.
 We ship our parts via small parcel common carriers on standard terms and conditions.